-By addressing these limitations, the proposed system can improve upon the existing literature on automated grading systems.
+Proposed model addresses the limitation and challenge faced in previous version and can improve upon the existing literature on automated grading systems.
 Firstly, the proposed system can incorporate a larger and more diverse set of model answers, taking into account cultural and linguistic differences.
 This can be achieved by leveraging natural language processing techniques, as demonstrated in [2,6].
 Additionally, the system can utilize attention mechanisms and contextual learning, as suggested in [2], to improve its ability to evaluate short and long-form answers.